CCMS-UCSD/GNPSDocumentation/docs/dereplicator.md

-## Dereplicator - Insility Peptidic Natural Products Tool
+## Dereplicator - Insilito Peptidic Natural Products Tool

 The Insilico Peptidic Natural Products Dereplicator is a bioinformatic tool that allows the annotation of known peptidic natural products in MS/MS data using in silico fragmentation tree.

 Check out the full [legacy documentation](https://bix-lab.ucsd.edu/display/Public/Insilico+Peptidic+Natural+Products+Dereplicator+Documentation).

+You can choose a tool to run from the [In Silico Page at GNPS](TODO).

 ## Citation